 A New York Times best-seller!
 The Food Lab: Better Home Cooking Through Science, by J. Kenji López-Alt, is his column by the same name on this very website, blown up to 900-plus pages (and seven-plus pounds) of concentrated culinary science.
 Gorgeous color photos, detailed how-tos, and elaborate explainers cover ingredients, technique, gear, and the secrets of the universe underneath it all.
 May include puns.

-High-quality Swedish steel and Japanese design, along with great features like a perfectly balanced handle and blade and an ergonomic bolster, make the Misono UX10 Santoku the most-used knife in my arsenal.
+High-quality Swedish steel and Japanese design, along with great features like a perfectly balanced handle and blade and an ergonomic bolster, makes the Misono UX10 Santoku one of our favorite knives.

-Another essential kitchen tool, the Microplane grater does fine grating work way better than those tiny, raspy holes on a box grater.
+Microplanes do fine grating work way better than those tiny, raspy holes on a box grater.
 Whether you're quickly grating fresh nutmeg or cinnamon, taking the zest off a lemon, or turning a clove of garlic into a fine purée, the Microplane is the tool to reach for.
-It'll make a great stocking stuffer for the budding cooking enthusiast.
-Just be sure to keep the safety guard on it—the idea is "stocking stuffer," not finger-shredder.

 In the inexpensive-thermometer department, the ThermoPop comes in an impressive package.
 An easy-to-read display rotates at the touch of a button, so you don't have to twist your head to read it.
 It takes a few seconds longer to read temperatures than its big brother, the Thermapen, but it's every bit as accurate.

 A staple of American kitchens for close to a century, Joy of Cooking continues to be a valued resource for all the basics, from pancakes and waffles to casseroles, stews, and roasts.